fbpx

 Once the hostas have leafed out in late spring (typically in May or June), most organic slow-release fertilizers can be reapplied.
 Granular fertilizer is frequently applied around the hosta’s drip line (read more about how to fertilize hostas).

 Because the roots are broader than the leaves, granular fertilizer may be applied in a wide circle around the plant’s base, extending just beyond the leaves.
-Fertilizer should not be applied near to or at the root of the plant; it could burn them.
+Fertilizer should not be applied to the aboveground stems of the leaves.
+Just sprinkle it on the soil around the plant, over the top of its roots.

 You can also start feeding your hostas with a foliar spray fertilizer once the leaves start to unfurl in the spring.
-These products are generally high in nitrogen and magnesium and are sprayed right on the leaves.
-Some items are available ready-to-use in a spray bottle, while others are diluted in your own bottle or larger sprayer.
+These products are generally high in nitrogen and magnesium and are sprayed on the leaves.
+Some items are available ready to use in a spray bottle, while others are diluted in your own bottle or larger sprayer.

 Stop fertilizing hostas in late summer